acenet-arc/ACENET_Summer_School_OpenMP_ACC/_episodes/08-openMP-GPU.md

     - 1 AVX-512 vector unit per core can process 16 FP32 numbers at a time.

 In summary, GPU architecture enables to process massive amounts of data simultaneously at extremely fast speeds.

+### Tools for Programming GPUs
+ There are several tools available for programming GPU.
+ - CUDA.
+CUDA is NVIDIA-specific programming model and language.
+You can get the most out of your GPU with CUDA.
+CUDA-C and CUDA-Fortran compilers are available.
+Difficult to program, porting existing C/C++ or Fortran code onto the GPU with CUDA requires significant code refactoring.
+ - OpenMP via the `target` construct.
+[OpenMP on GPUs](https://on-demand.gputechconf.com/gtc/2018/presentation/s8344-openmp-on-gpus-first-experiences-and-best-practices.pdf)
+ - OpenCL.
+Open Computing Language is a framework that allows to write programs executing across platforms consisting of CPU, GPU, FPGA, and other hardware accelerators.
+It is very complex and hard to program.
+Adoption of OpenCL is still low.
+ - PyCuDA.
+Gives access to CUDA functionality from Python code.
+ - OpenACC.
+OpenACC offers a quick path to accelerated computing with less programming effort.

 ### The OpenMP GPU programming model
 GPU programming with OpenMP is based on a host-device model.